ferdium/ferdium-recipes/docs/updating.md

 ## 5. Re-packaging the recipe

-You can now run `yarn package` to repackage your updated files.
+You can now run `npm run package` to repackage your updated files.
 Your changes will be automatically copied into the recipe source at `uncompressed` and compressed into `archives/<recipe id>.tar.gz` - no need to update anything manually!

 ## 6. Commit your changes and create a PR to <https://github.com/getferdi/recipes>